Shane Sieg: Busch Series

 Early in 2004, Sieg attempted three races in the No. 51 Dodge for Rick Ware Racing.
 After failing to qualify at Rockingham, he qualified for the next two races at Las Vegas and Darlington.
 He crashed early in both races, finishing 42nd and 37th, respectively.

 Death

-Sieg died on August 19, 2017, at the age of 34, four days before his 35th birthday.
+Sieg died on August 19, 2017, at the age of 34.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)